reepolee/svelte-routify-notus-vite/README.md

 # Svelte App with Routify & Notus on Vite

-Styled with Notus theme by Creative Tim.
+Styled with TailwindCSS Notus theme by Creative Tim.
 Svelte on Vite offers unprecedented developer experience.
 Routify is included for file based routing.

 Credits to [azlkiniue](https://github.com/azlkiniue/routify-notus), this starter is just adapted for Vite from their work.